 LaToya Tucciarone, owner of SustainAble Home Goods in Atlanta, is a fan of this set, which comes with a cleaning brush and pouch for travel.
 “The organization is also carbon neutral,” she notes, “and they’re working hand-in-hand with women around the world to implement tree-planting programs in the communities where they work.”

 If your primary concern is a reusable straw that looks cool, one made of glass may be your best bet, since they often come in more-vibrant colors or patterns.
 Weinreb loves these wide glass straws from women-owned company Simply Straws (which she says are especially great for sipping smoothies).
 They are available in both straight and bent styles and come in eight “delightful” colors, including cobalt blue, lavender, and lime green.
 “You can even choose to have the straw personalized,” she adds.
 While they won’t work on the go (you can’t toss glass into your bag), they will look great sticking out of a small cup on your kitchen counter.

-Olivia Kim, the vice-president of creative projects at Nordstrom, told us she loves these glass straws in part because they make for a “unique, colorful, quirky (and environmentally friendly) gift.”
-Asp & Hand, founded by art-world couple Blair and Eli Hansen, also made it into our roundup of the best of the new class of handblown glass.
-The straws are made in the Pacific Northwest out of durable Pyrex, are dishwasher-safe, and useable in both hot and cold drinks.
+Olivia Kim, the vice president of creative projects at Nordstrom, loves these glass straws in part because they make for a “unique, colorful, quirky (and environmentally friendly) gift.”
+Founded by art-world couple Blair and Eli Hansen, Asp & Hand made it into our roundup of the best of the new class of handblown glass.
+Made in the Pacific Northwest out of Pyrex, the straws are dishwasher-safe and useable in both hot and cold drinks.